kalleantero/strava-to-fhir/README.md

-# strava-to-fhir
-Strava to Azure API for FHIR integration
+# Strava to Azure API for FHIR integration